davidjt01/CW2024/README.md

 These changes reflect the transition to a more structured and user-friendly LevelTwo class, providing better encapsulation and initialization through updated methods and parameters.
 This ensures a more consistent and reliable way to manage the second level of the game.

+### LevelView
+The LevelView class was modified.
+Below are the key changes:

+#### Key Functionalities:
+* Package Change: The class was moved from com.example.demo to com.example.demo.levelviews.
+* Imports: Updated imports to include necessary classes from the new package structure.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the LevelView class.
+* Constructor: Modified the constructor to be package-private and added a static factory method for creating instances of LevelView.
+* Heart Display Initialization: Changed the initialization of HeartDisplay to use a factory method.
+* Removed Win and Game Over Images: Removed the fields and methods related to WinImage and GameOverImage.

+These changes reflect the transition to a more structured and user-friendly LevelView class, providing better encapsulation and initialization through a factory method.
+This ensures a more consistent and reliable way to manage the visual components of a game level.

+### LevelViewLevelTwo to BossLevelView
+The LevelViewLevelTwo class was modified and renamed to BossLevelView.
+Below are the key changes:

+#### Key Functionalities:
+* Class Name Change: The class was renamed from LevelViewLevelTwo to BossLevelView.
+* Package Change: The class was moved from com.example.demo to com.example.demo.levelviews.
+* Imports: Updated imports to include necessary classes from the new package structure.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the BossLevelView class.
+* Constructor: Modified the constructor to be private and added a static factory method for creating instances of BossLevelView.
+* Shield and Health Bar Initialization: Changed the initialization of ShieldDisplay and HealthBarDisplay to use factory methods.
+* Image Management: Added methods to manage the display of shield and health bar images.

+These changes reflect the transition to a more structured and user-friendly BossLevelView class, providing better encapsulation and initialization through a factory method.
+This ensures a more consistent and reliable way to manage the visual components of a boss level in the game.

+### FighterPlane to Plane
+The FighterPlane class was modified and renamed to Plane.
+Below are the key changes:

+#### Key Functionalities:
+* Class Name Change: The class was renamed from FighterPlane to Plane.
+* Package Change: The class was moved from com.example.demo to com.example.demo.planes.
+* Imports: Updated imports to include necessary classes from the new package structure.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the Plane class.
+* Audio Player: Integrated an AudioPlayer instance for playing explosion sounds upon destruction.
+* Explosion Display: Added functionality to display an explosion effect when the plane is destroyed.

+These changes reflect the transition to a more structured and user-friendly Plane class, providing better encapsulation and initialization through updated methods and parameters.
+This ensures a more consistent and reliable way to manage plane entities in the game.

+### EnemyPlane
+The EnemyPlane class was modified.
+Below are the key changes:

+#### Key Functionalities:
+* Package Change: The class was moved from com.example.demo to com.example.demo.planes.
+* Imports: Updated imports to include necessary classes from the new package structure.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the EnemyPlane class.
+* Constructor: Added a new constructor to initialize the EnemyPlane with an audio player for firing sounds.
+* Audio Player: Integrated an AudioPlayer to play a sound when the enemy plane fires a projectile.

+These changes reflect the transition to a more structured and user-friendly EnemyPlane class, providing better encapsulation and initialization through updated methods and parameters.
+This ensures a more consistent and reliable way to manage enemy planes in the game.

+### Boss to BossPlane
+The Boss class was modified and renamed to BossPlane.
+Below are the key changes:

+#### Key Functionalities:
+* Class Name Change: The class was renamed from Boss to BossPlane.
+* Package Change: The class was moved from com.example.demo to com.example.demo.planes.
+* Imports: Updated imports to include necessary classes from the new package structure.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the BossPlane class.
+* Constructor: Modified the constructor to include a BossLevelView parameter and updated the superclass constructor call.
+* Audio Player: Integrated AudioPlayer instances for firing and shield sounds.
+* Shield and Health Bar Management: Added methods to manage the shield and health bar, including updating their positions and states.

+These changes reflect the transition to a more structured and user-friendly BossPlane class, providing better encapsulation and initialization through updated methods and parameters.
+This ensures a more consistent and reliable way to manage boss planes in the game.

+### UserPlane
+The UserPlane class was modified.
+Below are the key changes:

+#### Key Functionalities:
+* Package Change: The class was moved from com.example.demo to com.example.demo.planes.
+* Imports: Updated imports to include necessary classes from the new package structure.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the UserPlane class.
+* Audio Player: Integrated AudioPlayer instances for playing firing and damage sounds.
+* Movement Control: Enhanced movement control to include both vertical and horizontal movements.

+These changes reflect the transition to a more structured and user-friendly UserPlane class, providing better encapsulation and initialization through updated methods and parameters.
+This ensures a more consistent and reliable way to manage the user's plane in the game.

+### Projectile
+The Projectile class was modified.
+Below are the key changes:

+#### Key Functionalities:
+* Package Change: The class was moved from com.example.demo to com.example.demo.projectiles.
+* Imports: Updated imports to include necessary classes from the new package structure.
+* Class Documentation: Added class-level Javadoc comments to describe the purpose of the Projectile class.

+### BossProjectile
+The BossProjectile class was modified.
+Below are the key changes:

+#### Key Functionalities:
+Package Change: The class was moved from com.example.demo to com.example.demo.projectiles.
+Imports: Updated imports to include necessary classes from the new package structure.
+Class Documentation: Added class-level Javadoc comments to describe the purpose of the BossProjectile class.

+### EnemyProjectile
+The EnemyProjectile class was modified.
+Below are the key changes:

+#### Key Functionalities:
+Package Change: The class was moved from com.example.demo to com.example.demo.projectiles.
+Imports: Updated imports to include necessary classes from the new package structure.
+Class Documentation: Added class-level Javadoc comments to describe the purpose of the BossProjectile class.

+### UserProjectile
+The UserProjectile class was modified.
+Below are the key changes:

+#### Key Functionalities:
+Package Change: The class was moved from com.example.demo to com.example.demo.projectiles.
+Imports: Updated imports to include necessary classes from the new package structure.
+Class Documentation: Added class-level Javadoc comments to describe the purpose of the BossProjectile class.
+Image Height Adjustment: Adjusted the image height of the user projectile to ensure it fits well within the game visuals after cropping userfire image

 ## Unexpected Problems: